 The District maintains a prudent and fiscally conservative cash management program.
-The General Fund investment income earned was \$39,121.
-This amount is the result of the interest rate environment and the decision to invest District funds with MILAF (Michigan Liquid Asset Fund).
+The General Fund investment income earned was \$911,847.
+This amount results from the interest rate environment and the decision to invest District funds with MILAF (Michigan Liquid Asset Fund).

-During the fiscal year, there were four union groups recognized within the District.
-We have successfully negotiated contracts with all four groups and settled contracts are in place for the 2022-2023 school year.
+During the fiscal year, four union groups were recognized within the District.
+We have successfully negotiated contracts with all four groups, and settled contracts are in place for the 2023-2024 school year.